Skip to content

 Because Risk Notables look at a period of time, it is common for a risk_object to keep creating notables as additional (and even duplicate) events roll in, as well as when events fall off as the time period moves forward.
 Additionally, different Risk Incident Rules could be firing on the same risk_object with the same events but create new Risk Notables.
 It is difficult to get around this with throttling, so here are some methods to deduplicate notables.

-Here are two methods for Deduplicating Notable Events:
+Here are three methods for Deduplicating Notable Events:

 - Skill Level Pros Cons